Yale Center for Teaching and Learning

 If you ask students to use these tools—and over time, many of us may encourage some of this collaboration—the risks become even more complicated.

 • Even software platforms that don’t use your content to train the product DO collect your information and often install cookies to track your other activity.
-While you may choose to make this bargain to try out AI tools yourself, it can be more problematic to require students to sign up for tools that will track and use their private data.
+While you may choose to make this bargain to try out AI tools yourself, it can be more problematic to require students to sign up for tools that will track and use their private data, unless they are using Yale-approved tools such as Clarity.

-This article from the New York Times offers guidance on how to phrase prompts submitted to AI tools, and this Beebom article lists dozens of sample prompts that show the range of generative AI capabilities.
+This article from the New York Times offers guidance on how to phrase prompts submitted to AI tools, and this substack post from Ethan Mollick offers further recommendations for crafting AI prompts.

 Guidance for Instructors

 (1) Instructors should be direct and transparent about what tools students are permitted to use, and about the reasons for any restrictions.
 Yale College already requires that instructors publish policies about academic integrity, and this practice is common in many graduate and professional school courses.
 To ensure that your students’ use of AI tools aligns with your learning goals, consider updating your academic integrity policy to clarify how students are permitted to engage with AI tools and how they should signal that it has been used.
+You can also craft a policy dedicated to AI in classroom.
 Find example statements in the next section.

 As for explaining why, understanding the learning goals behind assignments helps students commit to them.
 The only reason to assign written work is to help students learn—either to deepen their understanding of the material or to develop the skill of writing in itself.
 From our long experience in reviewing the portfolios of Yale College students, we see clear evidence that over the course of four years, they progress significantly as writers.